Xtazhoxton/logsentinel/docs/v0.1/README.md

 - [ ]  `TableFormatter` is unit tested with mock `LogEntry` objects
 - [ ]  Integration test in `tests/integration/test_parse_command.py` runs the CLI on the fixture and asserts exit code 0

-> **[FAILED]** — 5 of 6 criteria pass.
-One fails:
+> **[DONE]** — All 6 criteria pass.
+Two things to carry forward:
 >
-> - **Criterion 6**: The integration test is at `tests/unit/test_parse_command.py`, not `tests/integration/test_parse_command.py`.
-The spec is explicit about the location.
-Move the file to the correct directory — do not copy it, move it, so there is exactly one test file covering the integration scenario, in the right place.
+> 1. `table.py` has a typo in `formated_timestamp` (single `t`).
+It doesn't affect functionality now, but mypy strict mode in T009 will not catch it — ruff won't either.
+Fix it before T009 to avoid noise.
+> 2. The integration test only asserts `exit_code == 0` and `"Timestamp" in output`.
+That's the minimum required.
+You could strengthen it in T009 by asserting specific log level names or entry counts appear in the output.

 ---